newrelic-experimental/nr1-synthetic-configurator/README.md

 ![Screenshot](screenshot.png)

 ## Installation
 The custom application should be deployed like an other custom Nerdpack.
-Informaiton about deploying nerdpacks can be found on the [docs site.](https://developer.newrelic.com/build-apps/publish-deploy)
+Information about deploying nerdpacks can be found on the [docs site.](https://developer.newrelic.com/build-apps/publish-deploy)

 Before deploying the application to your acount you MUST set your account ID in the code so that the configuration is stored in the correct account.
 You can set the value for `accountId` in the file [index.js](./nerdlets/nr1-synthetic-configurator/index.js)